rgvlee/MemoryCache.Testing/README.md

 ## But I want the cache mock
 No problem.
 Use Mock.Get(mockedCache) to get the cache mock.

-## Let's get explicit
-If you want to explicitly specify a cache entry set up use the following extension method.

 ## I'm using Get\<T>, what do I need to do?
 The mock needs to know what to return.
 You'll need to either:
 - Populate the cache using Set\<T>, GetOrCreate\<T> or GetOrCreateAsync\<T>; or
-- Use the explicit set up as described above.
+- Use the explicit set up as described below.

+## Let's get explicit
+If you want to explicitly specify a cache entry set up use the following extension method.

 ```
 [Test]